Talkamatic/dialogue-domain-descriptions/docs/examples.md

 The source code of all examples is available on [GitHub][github file browser].

+# Basic action

+This example is featured in the [tutorial](tutorial).

+Let your user do an action, using an `entity recognizer` for its `findout`.
+In this case, call a contact where the contact name is the recognized entity.

+    U> Call John
+    S> Calling John.

+This is an example of the basic [request](/#request) and [action](/#actions) concepts in TDM.
+It shows what is needed in order to perform an `action` that you implement yourself in the python `service interface`.
+In addition, it uses an `entity recognizer` to recognize contacts during run time.

 # Incremental search

 Is your user looking for a single item in a set of many?
 Make sure your application asks just the perfect amount of questions to find one and only one match.
+In this case, contacts to call are searched with first and last names.

     U> Call John
     S> What's his last name?